antonio-marasescu/the-stc-repository/cloud/aws/aws-infrastructure-management.md

 ### CodeDeploy

+Help with the deplyoment of an application, working in a **hybrid** manner both with EC2 instances and On-premises servers (provisioned and configured ahead of time with CodeDeploy Agent).

 ### CodeCommit

+An AWS Github alternative for storing code in a repository using Git.

 ### CodeBuild

+Code building service which helps compile source code, run tests and produces packages ready for deployment.
+Pay-as-you-go pricing and fully managed serverless.

 ### CodePipeline

+Helps orchestrate different stepts to have the code automatically pushed to production.
+It's compatible with the Code* Services (CodeCommit, CodeBuild, CodeDeploy, CloudFormation and ElastiBeanstalk) and with other 3rd-party services (e.g.: Github).

 ### CodeArtifact

+Its an artifact management system by AWS allowing for dependencies (npm, gradle, maven, yarn, twine, etc.).

 ### CodeStar

+An unified UI services to manage software developement activites in one place and allow quick-way start for setup of all Code* services.

 ## Cloud9

+A cloud-based IDE offered by AWS with real-time code collaboartion feature.

 ## SSM (Systems Manager)

+A hybrid aws services which helps you manage EC2 and On-premises instance through it.
+It need to install SSM agent on the machine and will allow you to run commands safely through it (no ssh access, bastion hosts or port 22 needed for access).

 ## OpsWork

+It's a servrices which allow you to manage Chef & Puppet infrastructure services on EC2 and On-premises VM (as an alternative to AWS SSM).